 Role Description 1 Software Modification Manager (SMM) Entity deciding to launch and managing the software modification process.
 Such an entity could be the OSS or an administrator.
 2 Source NFV-MANO functional entity The NFV-MANO functional entity running the source version of the planned software modification (see note).
 3 Destination NFV-MANO functional entity The NFV-MANO functional entity running the destination version of the planned software modification (see note).
 4 Impacted NFV-MANO functional entity Another NFV-MANO functional entity, which has a peering relation to the target NFV-MANO functional entity (see note).
 Multiple NFV-MANO functional entities may exist with such peering relationship to the target NFV-MANO functional entities.
 5 Impacted entity Entity of a non-NFV-MANO functional block interacting with the target NFV-MANO functional entity (see note), e.g. a VNF instance managed by a VNFM or a virtualised resource managed by a VIM.
 It is noteworthy that the target NFV-MANO functional entity may interact with multiple "impacted entities".
 6 Tester Entity capable of running a test, e.g. functional test, to determine that the target NFV-MANO functional entity (see note) is healthy and operating as expected.
 There could be multiple tests the target NFV-MANO functional entity needs to pass.
-NOTE OTE: The source and destination NFV-MANO functional entities are commonly referred to as target NFV-MANO functional entity (entities) when the emphasis is on the fact that they are targeted by the software modification process.
-The number of target NFV-MANO functional entities and the software version they are running depend on the stage of the execution.
+NOTE NFV-MANO functional entity (ent -MANO functional entities are commonly referred to as target tities) when the emphasis is on the fact that they are targeted by the he number of target NFV-MANO functional entities and the software on the stage of the execution.